Maronato/vue-toastification/README.md

 Some of the currently available built-in transitions are:
 - Bounce (default): Set the transition property to "Vue-Toastification__bounce"
-- Fade In / Out: Set the transition property to "Vue-Toastification__fade"
+- Fade-In / Out: Set the transition property to "Vue-Toastification__fade"
-- Slide In / Out (Blurred): Set the transition property to "Vue-Toastification__slideBlurred" However, new ones may be added so be sure to check the [live demo](https://maronato.github.io/vue-toastification/) page for the updated list.
+- Slide-In / Out (Blurred): Set the transition property to "Vue-Toastification__slideBlurred" However, new ones may be added so be sure to check the [live demo](https://maronato.github.io/vue-toastification/) page for the updated list.

 ### Custom transitions
 When registering the plugin you can use your custom transitions as the toasts' transitions.
 You can use both named transitions or the transition classes separately.

-Vue Toastification uses [Vue's built in transition-group components](https://vuejs.org/v2/guide/transitions.html#Overview), so read how they work before creating your own.
+Vue Toastification uses [Vue's built-in transition-group components](https://vuejs.org/v2/guide/transitions.html#Overview), so read how they work before creating your own.

 > Note: You only need to implement the `enter-active`, `leave-active` and `move` transition classes.